du-almeidalima/ng-spotify-project/README.md

 With the Authentication and the App structure set, I started implementing the main feature, the albums and music search.
 For this
 I created a feature module, located in the ./modules folder.
 I also used Lazy Loading of this module to decrease the initial bundle size.

+### Step 3.1 - Music Components

+I choose to implement a less opinied design aproach, even though the app is used for searching albums, I did

 ## Built With
 * **[NgRx](https://ngrx.io/)** - 9.1.2